Shivella/laravel-bitly/README.md

 Laravel Bitly Package
 =====================

-A laravel package for generating Bitly urls
+A laravel package for generating Bitly short URLs.

 For more information see [Bitly](https://bitly.com/)